fruzsinaagocs/oscode/pyoscode/docs/source/oscode.rst

 - and extracting the solution and other statistics about the run.

 The next sections will cover each of these.
-For a quick reference of function arguments, see the Quick Reference.
+For a quick reference of function arguments, see the `Quick Reference`_.

 Defining an equation
 --------------------